-Besides the ILAs and line markers, all project componentsy of this project would be underground and/or contained within a preexisting right-of-way that both serves as a fire break and is regularly maintained for fire safety.
+Besides the ILAs and line markers, all project components ecause the vast majority of this project would be underground and/or contained within a preexisting right-of-way that both serves as a fire break and is regularly maintained for fire safety.
 Therefore, digital elevation models were not included.